BIBB Logo

 Applying

 Do you come from the European Union (EU), the European Economic Area (EEA) or from Switzerland?
-If so, then you can apply to the EU for the European Professional Card (EPC) for the following professions: pharmacist, mountain guide, estate agent, general nurse, physiotherapist.
+If so, then you can apply for the European Professional Card (EPC) for certain professions on the EU website "Your Europe".
+You then do not need to make any other application.

 3